ipvm-wg/spec/workflow/README.md

 # 0 Abstract

-An IPVM Workflow is a declarative cofiguration.
+An IPVM Workflow is a declarative cofiguration that extends a [UCAN Invocation](https://github.com/ucan-wg/invocation).
 A Workflow provides everything required to execute one or more tasks: defaults, tasks and their dependencies, authorization, metadata, signatures, and so on.

 # 1 Introduction